Lokmanya Tilak Municipal Medical College and General Hospital: History

 It was started in 1947 with 10 beds initially, which has now grown into multi-speciality hospital with more than 1,400 beds.
 In the same campus, it is attached to Lokmanya Tilak Municipal Medical College (LTMMC) which is a teaching institute for undergraduate and post graduate studies in medical sciences.
 It is named after Lokmanya Tilak, an eminent Maharashtrian freedom fighter in pre-independence India.

 Achievements

-The main strength of Lokmanya Tilak Municipal General Hospital has been the efficient ‘Trauma Care Centre’ and emergency Medical services center with the state-of-the-art equipment and facilities.
-It was the first Trauma Service in India, which has been on a constant ‘state of alert’ for disasters.

-This hospital is a nodal center amongst the medical services of the Disaster management plan in the civic context.